We Were Dancing (film): Plot

-Vicki Wilomirska (Norma Shearer), an impoverished Polish princess, falls madly in love while dancing with the charming but penniless Austrian baron Nicki Prax (Melvyn Douglas).
-She ends her engagement to wealthy lawyer Hubert Tyler (Lee Bowman).
-Nicki and Vicki marry secretly, but are soon exposed by one of Nicki's ex-girlfriends, home decorator Linda Wayne (Gail Patrick).
+Vicki Wilomirska, an impoverished Polish princess, falls madly in love while dancing with the charming but penniless Austrian baron Nicki Prax.
+She ends her engagement to wealthy lawyer Hubert Tyler.
+Nicki and Vicki marry secretly, but are soon exposed by one of Nicki's ex-girlfriends, home decorator Linda Wayne.
 Nicki and Vicki support themselves by being professional house guests, in the homes of American nouveau riche, who are impressed by Old World aristocracy.
 Eventually, Nicki decides to do the unthinkable, and get a job.
 Linda still pursues Nicki, and Vicki, brokenhearted, sues Nicki for divorce.
 Attorney Hubert represents Vicki in the divorce case, and despite Nicki's tender declaration of his love, the teary judge grants the divorce.

 When Nicki returns from South America, Linda asks him to see her.
 At her office, Nicki learns from Linda that Vicki and Hubert are now engaged.
 Nicki soon persuades Linda to help him get a decorating job with her competitor, who is decorating the new house that Hubert is building for Vicki.
 Nicki begins the work by behaving professionally, but eventually confesses that he still loves only Vicki.
 Vicki tells Nicki that he is now too late.
 At the fancy betrothal party for Hubert and Vicki, Nicki comes to say goodbye to Vicki.
 Then, they dance to the same waltz that had ignited their passion when they first met, and the magic returns.
 Nicki and Vicki elope once more.